 According to the Anne Droid, the 15-10 barric fields were not discovered by physicist San Hazeldine.
 This may be a reference to 1980s three-hit wonder Hazell Dean, but I’m hoping it’s a reference to attractive English actor and composer, Sam Hazeldine.

-Nathan is on Twitter as @nathanbottomley, James is @ohjamessellwood, and Max Jelbart is @max_jelbart.
+Nathan is on Twitter as @nathanbottomley, James is @ohjamessellwood, Todd is @toddbeilby and Richard is @RichardLStone.
+Peter is simply nowhere to be found.
 The Flight Through Entirety theme was arranged by Cameron Lam, and the strings performance was by Jane Aubourg.
 You can follow the podcast on Twitter at @FTEpodcast.
-You can also find intermittently amusing and incredibly accurate facts about Doctor Who at @FTEwhofacts.

 We’re also on Facebook, and you can check out our website at flightthroughentirety.com.
-Please consider rating or reviewing us on iTunes, or we’ll write a blistering satire of your most cherished political opinions and fill it with farting green aliens.
+Please consider rating or reviewing us on iTunes, or we’ll make hurtfully snarky remarks about that tennis outfit you’re wearing for some reason.

 Every week on Jodie into Terror we call one another up to discuss the latest episode of Series 11.
 Last week, we ignored the ominous chomping sounds outside in order to discuss The Tsuranga Conundrum; we’ll be back this Tuesday with a discussion of Episode 6.
 You can find Jodie into Terror at jodieintoterror.com, @JodieIntoTerror on Twitter, and on Apple Podcasts.